shpwrck/egress-gateway-sample/README.md

 - The virtual gateways are using selectors on istio gateways that are automatically created. (there is no corresponding IOP)
 - East West gateways have an additional port 443, for tlsTermination
 - The SNI field on destination rules does limit the defined path per resource. (one gateway per SNI)
-- mTLS was not set up in the above example, but should be configurable with destinationrules. [link](https://istio.io/latest/docs/tasks/traffic-management/egress/egress-tls-origination/#configure-mutual-tls-origination-for-egress-traffic-at-sidecar)
+- mTLS and egress TLS origination confirmed working